Yoctol/bottender/docs/advanced-guides-deployment.md

 Then fill in your webhook URL on the developer console of the chat channel.

-> **Note:** If you are not familiar with webhook setup, you may refer to Bottender docs, [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup), [Setup LINE](https://bottender.js.org/docs/channel-line-setup), [Setup Slack](https://bottender.js.org/docs/channel-slack-setup).
+> **Note:** If you are not familiar with webhook setup, you may refer to Bottender docs, [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup), and [Setup LINE](https://bottender.js.org/docs/channel-line-setup), [Setup Slack](https://bottender.js.org/docs/channel-slack-setup).

 **> Note:** If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot Webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger`; your LINE Bot Webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/line`, and so on.

-#### Step 5b: Set up webhook by CLI
+#### Step 5b: Set up Webhook by CLI

-You can benefit from the `Procfile` of Heroku, which specifies the commands that are executed by the app on startup.
+You can benefit from the `Procfile` feature of Heroku, which specifies the commands executed by the app on startup.
 We are going to use two process types of `Procfile`:

-- `web` process type: to tell Heroku to run your bot server
+- `web` process type: tell Heroku to run your bot server for every `dyno`
-- `release` process type: set up webhook
+- `release` process type: set up webhook before a new release is deployed to production

 > **Note:** For more info about `Procfile`, you may refer to Heroku's guide, [The Procfile](https://devcenter.heroku.com/articles/procfile).

-Using a Messenger Bot as an example, the `Procfile` looks like the below by default:
+Using a Messenger Bot as an example, the `Procfile` looks like the below with default webhook path settings:

 ```js
 // Procfile